Menopause happens when you haven't had a period for 12 straight months and you aren't pregnant or sick. It's a normal part of aging.

 When you're in perimenopause, it can be hard to predict when, or if, your next period may come.
 It's also harder to gauge how long your period will last or if your flow will be heavy or light.
 It's harder to get pregnant during this phase, but it's still possible as long as you have periods.

-Lots of things can affect your mood, and that includes the change in hormone that happens around menopause.
+- You feel moody.
+Lots of things can affect your mood, and that includes the effect of changes in hormones that happens around menopause.
 If you've had anxiety or depression in the past, your symptoms may worsen during menopause.
 Whatever the reason, you deserve to feel good.
 If you've been down for more than a few weeks, tell your doctor.
 Together, you can decide on a treatment to help you feel better.

+- You forget things.
 Both men and women can have some minor memory lapses during middle age: not being able to think of a word or losing the car keys.
 Usually it's no big deal.
-Forgetfulness can stem from not only menopause but also from stress.
+Forgetfulness can occur during menopause but can stem from other factors like stress.
 If you're worried that you're forgetting too much, let your doctor know.